Firearms Act 1996 (review)

 Cases we can hear

-If you are a person affected by the decision or failure to make a decision, you may be able to apply to VCAT for a review of:
+If you are a person affected by the following decisions, you may be able to apply to VCAT for a review of:

 - a decision of the Firearms Appeals Committee

 - the failure of the Firearms Appeals Committee to make such a decision within a reasonable time.

 Further right of review of a firearm prohibition order

 If you're affected by a firearm prohibition order, you may apply to VCAT for a further review of the decision to make the order, while the order is in effect, provided that more than half the time since the order was made has elapsed (section 112M of the Act).
 For example, if the firearm prohibition order was made for five years, at least 2.5 years must have elapsed.

 You may make a further application for review of the firearm prohibition order, whether or not you applied for a review at VCAT when the order was first made.
 A further review can only be made once during the operation of a firearm prohibition order.

 VCAT cannot make an order to stay the operation of a firearm prohibition order that is under a further review.

 Except for specific decisions of the Chief Commissioner referred to under 'Cases we can hear', you must apply to the Firearms Appeals Committee if you want a review of other decisions from the Chief Commissioner under the Firearms Act 1996.
 Be aware that time limits apply.

 We also can’t accept some cases where one party lives in another state or is a Commonwealth government organisation.